Toro (NYSE:TTC) Issues FY 2022 Earnings Guidance

-Toro (NYSE:TTC – Get Rating) last posted its quarterly earnings results on Thursday, March 3rd.
-The company reported $0.66 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.63 by $0.03.
-The company had revenue of $932.70 million during the quarter, compared to analyst estimates of $972.07 million.
-Toro had a net margin of 10.35% and a return on equity of 32.74%.
-Toro’s revenue for the quarter was up 6.8% compared to the same quarter last year.
-During the same period last year, the firm posted $0.85 EPS.
-Equities analysts forecast that Toro will post 3.88 EPS for the current year.
+TTC has been the topic of several recent analyst reports.
+StockNews.com lowered shares of Toro from a buy rating to a hold rating in a research report on Wednesday.
+Zacks Investment Research raised Toro from a hold rating to a buy rating and set a $92.00 price target on the stock in a research note on Wednesday.
+Finally, Robert W. Baird decreased their price target on Toro from $120.00 to $110.00 in a research note on Monday, February 28th.
+One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating and one has assigned a buy rating to the company.
+According to data from MarketBeat.com, Toro currently has an average rating of Hold and an average price target of $95.67.

-A number of equities research analysts have recently commented on the stock.
-StockNews.com cut shares of Toro from a buy rating to a hold rating in a research note on Monday, February 28th.
-Zacks Investment Research cut shares of Toro from a buy rating to a hold rating in a research note on Wednesday, February 16th.
-Finally, Robert W. Baird dropped their price target on shares of Toro from $120.00 to $110.00 in a research note on Monday, February 28th.
-One investment analyst has rated the stock with a sell rating and four have given a hold rating to the company.
-According to data from MarketBeat.com, Toro currently has an average rating of Hold and a consensus price target of $102.33.
+The company also recently disclosed a quarterly dividend, which was paid on Tuesday, January 11th.
+Stockholders of record on Tuesday, December 28th were issued a dividend of $0.30 per share.
+This represents a $1.20 dividend on an annualized basis and a dividend yield of 1.42%.
+This is an increase from Toro’s previous quarterly dividend of $0.26.
+The ex-dividend date of this dividend was Monday, December 27th.
+Toro’s dividend payout ratio is presently 35.09%.

-Institutional investors and hedge funds have recently made changes to their positions in the business.
-MML Investors Services LLC boosted its stake in Toro by 3.4% during the 4th quarter.
-MML Investors Services LLC now owns 3,870 shares of the company’s stock worth $387,000 after purchasing an additional 129 shares during the last quarter.
-Schonfeld Strategic Advisors LLC acquired a new stake in Toro during the 4th quarter worth $1,453,000.
-Toroso Investments LLC boosted its stake in Toro by 10.5% during the 4th quarter.
-Toroso Investments LLC now owns 15,971 shares of the company’s stock worth $1,596,000 after purchasing an additional 1,518 shares during the last quarter.
-Comerica Bank boosted its stake in Toro by 3.0% during the 4th quarter.
-Comerica Bank now owns 55,621 shares of the company’s stock worth $5,224,000 after purchasing an additional 1,627 shares during the last quarter.
-Finally, Marshall Wace LLP acquired a new stake in Toro during the 4th quarter worth $7,697,000.
-82.55% of the stock is currently owned by institutional investors.
+Hedge funds have recently added to or reduced their stakes in the company.
+MML Investors Services LLC increased its holdings in shares of Toro by 3.4% during the 4th quarter.
+MML Investors Services LLC now owns 3,870 shares of the company’s stock worth $387,000 after buying an additional 129 shares during the last quarter.
+Schonfeld Strategic Advisors LLC acquired a new stake in Toro in the 4th quarter valued at $1,453,000.
+Toroso Investments LLC increased its holdings in Toro by 10.5% in the 4th quarter.
+Toroso Investments LLC now owns 15,971 shares of the company’s stock valued at $1,596,000 after purchasing an additional 1,518 shares in the last quarter.
+Comerica Bank increased its holdings in Toro by 3.0% in the 4th quarter.
+Comerica Bank now owns 55,621 shares of the company’s stock valued at $5,224,000 after purchasing an additional 1,627 shares in the last quarter.
+Finally, Marshall Wace LLP acquired a new stake in Toro in the 4th quarter valued at $7,697,000.
+Institutional investors and hedge funds own 82.67% of the company’s stock.

 The Toro Co is in the business of designing, manufacturing, marketing, and selling professional turf maintenance equipment and services.
 It operates through the following segments: Professional and Residential.
 The Professional segment consists of turf and landscape equipment, rental, specialty, and underground construction equipment, snow & ice management equipment, and irrigation and lighting products.